ceu-lang/ceu/docs/manual/v0.20/docs/statements/assignments.md

 ### Copy Assignment

-A *copy assignment* evaluates the statement or expression at the right side and copies the result(s) to the name(s).
+A *copy assignment* evaluates the statement or expression at the right side and copies the result(s) to the location(s).

 ### Alias Assignment

-An *alias assignment* makes the name at the left side to be a synonym to the expression at the right side.
+An *alias assignment* makes the location at the left side to be a synonym to the expression at the right side.